LeStegii/pauls-tool-collection/README.md

 Currently, only Van Jacobson's (Modern) traceroute is supported.
 If more than one thread is configured, the script will run traceroutes in parallel.

+Every argument is optional, the defaults are displayed in the command above.

 ### Geolocation

 A python script to geolocate IP addresses using [MaxMinds City](https://dev.maxmind.com/geoip/docs/databases/city-and-country/) database.